 Self-Invested Personal Pension

-Your Self-Invested Personal Pension (SIPP) allows you access to a wider choice investments when it comes to saving for your retirement.
+Your Self-Invested Personal Pension (SIPP) allows you access to a choice of investments when it comes to saving for your retirement.
 Prudential's SIPP is available through the Self Invested Fund option on the Flexible Retirement Plan.

-What you may be looking to do:
+What you might be looking to do:

 - Change the funds your plan's invested in.